Cross Domain Early Crop Mapping using CropSTGAN

 \subsubsection{\bf Cycle Consistency Loss}

-The cycle consistency loss ensures that the mapping from the source domain to the target domain and back to the source domain is consistent.
+The cycle consistency loss ensures that the transformed data from one domain to another domain and back to the original domain is consistent with the original data.
 It measures the difference between the original input data and the data reconstructed after going through both generator mappings.
 Through the minimization of this loss, the preservation of crucial features during the transformation process is enforced.